 - How and when do you accept payment (per lesson, per month, per yearly session)?

-Using the no-commission store feature, you can add lesson packages and accept payment via Paypal or a credit card.
-This could include one-time lessons over Skype, special workshops, or costs for weekly lessons.
+Using the commission-free store feature, you can add lesson packages and accept payment via PayPal or credit card.
+This could include one-time lessons over Zoom, special workshops, or payments for lessons.

-Some music teachers also sell their own compositions, pdf transcriptions, and lesson books using our digital file sales option.
-You can even add a discount code to offer special promotions, or place items on sale to clear out your stock at the end of the year.
+Some music teachers also sell their own branded learning tools, compositions, pdf transcriptions, and lesson books using the digital file sales option in the Store feature.
+You can even add a discount code to offer special promotions, special prices for monthly subscribers or place items on sale to clear out your stock at the end of the year.

 A clear Contact page is a great way to encourage people to get in touch for more information about your music school or private studio.
 Think about including your phone number here for people who want to discuss details over the phone.